Free specialist counselling

 - increasing your confidence and motivation.

 - experienced at supporting a wide range of people in vulnerable situations

 - screened and supervised by Bupa’s lead Clinical Psychologist and a BACP Accredited Counsellor

 Bupa’s qualified therapists are not experts in cancer and its treatment.
 For specialist cancer information, you should speak to a Cancer Information Nurse Specialist on the Macmillan Support Line.

 Bupa counselling is for anyone with cancer who is over 18 and feeling:

 - in need of someone to talk to.

-If you are referred to Bupa for counselling, you will first have an initial assessment to identify your needs and make sure the service is suitable.
+If you are referred to Bupa for counselling, Bupa will contact you for an assessment to identify your needs and to make sure the service is suitable.
 If it is, you will be referred for up to six free counselling sessions over the phone or via video call from your therapist.